oit-ipbl/Thead/README.md

-# Thead
+# Thread
-On this page you will learn how to use theading way.
+On this page you will learn how to use threading way.
 Students who have already learned opencv can start from this page.
-## Theading
+## Threading
 The following code is for using the Tello camera.
 Run the code to check Telle and OpenCV.
 ### sample01.py
 ```python